 Clothes that are too tight

 Careful!
-Layering tops, shirts, cardigans, or jackets is best avoided, as it can bulk up your silhouette and give a dated look instead of softening your shape.
-It's also wise to steer clear of clothes that are too tight, overly fitted, or made from stiff and shiny fabrics: they can feel restrictive, make you feel bloated, and highlight every little bump...
-Opt instead for flowing materials and soft textures, like linen, viscose, or lyocell, which relax your silhouette with effortless style.
+Layering tops, shirts, cardigans, or jackets is best avoided, as it can add bulk and give a dated look rather than softening your silhouette.
+It's also wise to steer clear of clothes that are too tight, overly fitted, or made from stiff, shiny fabrics: they can feel restrictive, make you feel bloated, and highlight every little bump...
+Instead, opt for flowing materials and soft textures like linen, viscose, or lyocell, which relax your silhouette with effortless style.

 Belts worn in the wrong place

-Watch out for details that can ruin your look!
-Tight belts at the waist flatter an hourglass figure, but they don't suit everyone.
-As for a low-waisted belt, which visually lengthens the torso and conceals the waist and tummy, it also tends to shorten the legs—so it won't be very flattering on a petite woman with curvier thighs.
+Watch out for those tricky details!
+Tight belts at the waist flatter an hourglass figure, but they're not right for everyone.
+As for low-rise belts, which visually lengthen the torso and help conceal the waist and tummy, they can make legs look shorter and aren't the best choice for petite women with fuller thighs.

 Skirts and dresses that are too short

-A very short skirt or dress is best suited for tall or medium-height women with a slender, especially long and elegant figure.
+A very short skirt or dress is best suited for tall or medium-height women with a slim, especially long and slender figure.
 For other body types, these styles tend to draw attention to the hips and thighs...
-It's even better to choose one size up from your usual, so you feel completely comfortable and, most importantly, so the hem falls nicely without riding up at the slightest movement.
+It's even better to choose one size up from your usual, so you feel completely comfortable and, above all, so the hem falls nicely without riding up at the slightest movement.

 Elora